 Learning herbs with kids is fun, and it’s easy to do no matter where you live.

-Coming Spring 2020 – the Little Herbalists Unit Study
+Coming early 2021 – the Little Herbalists Unit Study!

 After years of buying calendula cream (a healing cream used for rashes, wounds and bites) we grew calendula, infuse calendula oil and make handmade salve or calendula cream.